 Opportunism – Psychologically, when a company’s stock price has outperformed the broader market in recent periods, the investing world generally develops a heightened interest in it, whether deserved or not.
 This “price momentum” can catapult a company into an inflated range of valuation (which may be difficult to sustain if earnings don’t follow suit).
 In similar fashion, when ‘Mr. Market’ drives a company’s stock price lower, whether for valid or flimsy reasons, many investors head for the exits, thinking it prudent to protect against continued erosion of capital in the investment.
 When short-termism and attention deficit disorder prevails, and where any kind of news creates spurts and spasms, investment opportunities are sometimes born.
 LBA’s value-based contrarianism, levelheadedness, and adherence to fundamental analysis has often allowed us to take advantage of extreme valuations and market dislocations when they occur, whether in the short-term or over the course of a market cycle.

-The Long View – Our investments are always intended to be long-term.
+The Long View – Over long periods of time, being down less matters a lot more than being up more.
+Our investments are always intended to be long-term.
 We are not unduly swayed by regular and expected vicissitudes in individual stock prices and broader market movements.
 Since 1950, average holding periods of financial assets have fallen tenfold, which is a true testament to how modern markets, and market-makers, have become startlingly fickle and restless.
 We almost never initiate positions in “en vogue” companies with inflated valuation multiples, nor are we willing to sell stocks of stalwart companies with great balance sheets when they fall out of favor – except in cases where there has been a significant change in the basic outlook for the business.
 Our long-term view on equities is simple: we want to own companies that treat their employees well, use their financial resources wisely, and which have a vested interest in improving products and services for the world’s broad and efficient use.

 Core Equitites – At LBA, we know our companies intimately.
 The primary benefit of having a focused equity strategy means that we are acutely aware of any news which may affect one of the companies in our core portfolio of holdings.
 From time to time, we will initiate a new position in a company due to its great promise.
 Conversely, we are not hesitant or averse to severing ties with a company that has very little chance of performing over time (due to deteriorating company fundamentals, unflattering macro trends, change in management, or otherwise).
 Circumstances aside, our goal is always to grow assets alongside the most appropriate risk versus reward composite for each client, and our buy/sell discipline reflects that primary fiduciary function.